-ENGLISH SECONDARY EDUCATION (BACHELOR OF ARTS)
+HISTORY AND SOCIAL STUDIES SECONDARY EDUCATION (BACHELOR OF ARTS)

-The major in Secondary Education is designed to prepare a person to teach in a specialization (English) in grades 6-12 (middle and/or senior high school) in public or private school fields.
-For professional certification, one should consult BCF's Teacher Education Division as well as the state board of education for requirements for teaching in a particular state.
+The major in History and Social Studies Secondary Education is designed to prepare a person to teach in a specialization (Social Studies) in grades 6-12 (middle and/or senior high school) in public or private school fields.
+For professional certification, one should consult BCF's Teacher Education Division as well as the state board of education for requirements for teaching in the state of Florida.
+Those interested in obtaining a Florida teaching certificate should contact the Office of Teacher Certification, Department of Education, Tallahassee, Florida 32301.

-Specializations within the General Education Foundation:

-HI 223.
-American History: Age of Exploration to Reconstruction (3 hours)

-HI 224.
-American History: Reconstruction to Present (3 hours)

-Information Technology Applications (3 hours) IT 202.
-SCI 201.
+Specializations within General Education Foundation HI 223.
+American History: Age of Exploration to Reconstruction (3 hours) HI 224.
+American History: Reconstruction to Present (3 hours) HUM 101.
+Appreciation of the Arts (3 hours) AND one Literature Survey Course EDU 2040.
+Information Technology for Educators (3 hours) MA 230.
+College Algebra (3 hours) SCI 201.
 Introduction to Biological Science (3 hours)